Western Australia Wildflowers

 Included Meals: Breakfast, Lunch & Dinner

-Travelling to Busselton, we jump onboard the leisurely train, taking in the 360-degree views across the Indian Ocean as we journey across the calm, clear waters.
-At the end of the 1.8-kilometre jetty is the Underwater Observatory, giving us the opportunity to experience on of Australia’s greatest artificial reefs.
-Descending 8 metres below the surface, we’ll be led through the natural wonders that lie beneath the jetty.
-The reef is host to an awe-inspiring forest of vividly coloured tropical and subtropical corals, sponges and fish.
+From Bunbury we now head to Busselton where we can purchase lunch.
+There are numerous cafes and a great bakery in town.
+Our next destination is the memorable Busselton Jetty, extending 1.8 kilometres across stunning Geographe Bay, it is the longest timber piled jetty in the Southern Hemisphere.
+We jump aboard the leisurely train, taking in the 360-degree views across the Indian Ocean as we journey across the calm, clear waters.
+At the end of the jetty is the Underwater Observatory, giving us the opportunity to experience one of Australia’s greatest artificial reefs.
+Descending eight metres below the surface, we’ll be led through the natural wonders that lie beneath the jetty.

 Included Meals: Breakfast, Lunch & Dinner